nebari-dev/nebari/docs/source/installation/configuration.md

 important considerations to make.
 Two important terms to understand are:
  - `limit`: the absolute max memory that a given pod can consume.
 If a process within the pod consumes more than the `limit` memory the linux OS will kill the process.
-LimIt's not used for scheduling purposes with kubernetes.
+LimIt is not used for scheduling purposes with kubernetes.
  - `guarantee`: is the amount of memory the kubernetes scheduler uses to place a given pod.
 In general the `guarantee` will be less than